Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Scaled process priors for feature sampling problems

-is a SP on $\mathds{W}$.
+is a SP.
 For short, $\mu_{\Delta_{1,h}}\sim\text{ \rm SP}(\nu,h)$.
-By definition, the law of $\mu_{\Delta_{1,h}}$ is a prior distribution for the parameter $\zeta$ of the Bernoulli process.
-A posterior analysis of SP priors is presented in \citet[Proposition 2.2]{james2015scaled}, though predictive distributions are not explicitly stated there.
+The law of $\mu_{\Delta_{1,h}}$ is a prior distribution for the parameter $\zeta$ of the Bernoulli process.
 The next proposition characterizes the predictive distribution of SP priors.
+See also \citet[Proposition 2.2]{james2015scaled} for a posterior analysis of SP priors.